emisol02/emisol_masis-github.io.com/index.md

 * Validation of an Experimental-Computational Design for the Production of a Fungal Biosurfactant

-## Education
+## EDUCATION

+* I graduated from Liceo Experimental Bilingüe de Turrialba High School, Costa Rica.
-Currently pursuing a bachelor's degree in Tropical Biology at the School of Biological Sciences, National University of Costa Rica.
+* Currently pursuing a bachelor's degree in Tropical Biology at the School of Biological Sciences, National University of Costa Rica.

-## Languages
+## LANGUAGES

-* Spanish
+* Spanish (native)
-* English
+* English (Proficient)

-## Hobbies
+## HOBBIES

 * Reading
 * Hiking
 * Painting